mintedreward/heartmail/stamps-specs/sw-2118-paymail-alias.md

-SW 118: Paymail Alias
+SW 118: Email2 Alias
 ====================

-An extension to paymail to allow people to specify alternate paymails with the same identity.
+An extension to email2 to allow people to specify alternate email2s with the same identity.

 ryan@heartmail.com